Corporate Governance

 - The Board has not established a Nominations Committee at this time, given the current early stage and size of the Group’s business and its Board.
 Accordingly, all matters relating to the appointment of directors are reserved for the full Board.

-- The Company Secretary, William Good, is also the Chief Financial Officer of the Group.
-Given the current size of the Group’s business and its Board, separation of these two roles is not considered economically necessary at this time.
+- The Chief Financial Officer of the Group during the year also held the office of Company Secretary.
+Given the current size of the Group’s business and its Board, separation of these two roles is not considered economically necessary at this time and it is the intention to continue to adopt this arrangement going forward.

 Overview of the Board

 The Board of PCI PAL Plc is made up of an independent Non-Executive Chair, two independent Non-Executive Directors, plus the CEO and the CFO, who are employed on a full-time basis.
-Details of the Board’s experience are shown on the Board of Directors pages, which describe the range of skills and insight that they bring to the Board.
+Details of the Board’s experience are shown on the Board of Directors' page, which describes the range of skills and insight that they bring to the Board.
 It is important that the Non-Executive Directors bring a wide range of skills to the Board to provide robust challenges to the Executive Directors and to ensure that shareholders’ interests are represented.

 The Board is collectively responsible for the long-term success of the Group.
 The CEO is responsible for setting the strategic direction of the Group and these plans are periodically presented by the executives to the Board.
 The Non-Executives have suitable industry and public markets experience to provide input, guidance and advice to the Board as well as constructively challenge the Executives.
-The CFO, as the Company Secretary, provides guidance on the protocols, legal processes and matters reserved for the Board.
+During the year the CFO, as the Company Secretary, provides guidance on the protocols, legal processes and matters reserved for the Board, taking legal advice where appropriate.
 The goal is to achieve a successful and sustainable business.
 The Board has a specific list of matters and activities that can only be authorised by the full Board and has delegated other matters to the CEO.
 These matters are published on the Company website within the corporate governance section of the investor relation pages.

 Division of roles and responsibilities